Getting your Trinity Audio player ready... |

 On the other hand, if your applicant profile is already unique in some respects, you may be quite competitive at Yale with a GMAT score that matches the average or median (or in some cases, is even below the average).

-To better illustrate this point, let’s look at a couple of hypothetical cases, using data from the Yale SOM class of 2023 profile.
+To better illustrate this point, let’s look at a couple of hypothetical cases.
+We’ll use data from the Yale SOM class of 2026 profile.

-Yale Applicant A is a white male with an undergraduate degree in a STEM field, a GPA of 3.7, and 4.5 years of work experience in consulting.
+Yale Applicant A is a white male with an undergraduate degree in STEM.
+He has a GPA of 3.7 and 4.5 years of work experience in consulting.

-In addition to the stats above, the top industry and top job function for the class of 2023 are both consulting, at 24% and 36% of the class, respectively.
-Also, STEM is the second-most popular undergraduate major, at 27%, right behind Humanities & Social Sciences (28%).
+In addition to the stats above, the top work background for the class of 2026 is Finance, at 26% of the class, with Consulting in second place, at 24% of the class.
+Also, STEM is the most popular undergraduate major, at 34%, ahead of Business at 28%.

-Leaving aside variables such as recommendations and essays for now, given the make-up of the class of 2023, it appears quite probable that Applicant A will be competing against many other applicants whose profiles look very similar to his.
+Leaving aside variables such as recommendations and essays for now, given the makeup of the class of 2026, it appears quite likely that Applicant A will be competing against many other applicants whose profiles look very similar to his.

-Thus, to help his application stand out among the crowd, Applicant A sets a minimum GMAT score goal of 760, the top of the mid-80% GMAT range, keeping in mind that his preferred score would be toward the top of the class’s full GMAT range, perhaps a 770.
+Thus, to help his application stand out among the crowd, Applicant A sets a minimum GMAT score goal of 760, the top of the mid-80% GMAT range.

-Yale Applicant B is a Hispanic female with an undergraduate degree in Economics, a GPA of 3.9, and 6 years of work experience in government.
+Yale Applicant B is a Hispanic female with an undergraduate degree in Economics.
+She has a GPA of 3.9 and 6 years of work experience in government.

 Race/ethnicity: 12% Hispanic/Latinx

-In addition to beating the average GPA and work experience, Applicant B has a fairly uncommon professional background: only 7% of the class of 2023 hails from the government sector.
-Furthermore, Economics is the least common undergraduate major, at 22% of the class.
+In addition to beating the average GPA and work experience, Applicant B has a fairly uncommon professional background: only 8% of the class of 2026 hails from the government sector.
+Furthermore, Economics is not a common undergraduate major, at 18% of the class.

-Again, let’s set aside the variables of recommendations and essays; given the make-up of the class of 2023, Applicant B has a pretty uncommon profile.
+Again, let’s set aside the variables of recommendations and essays; given the make-up of the class of 2026, Applicant B has a rather uncommon profile.

-So, to be on the safe side while leaving plenty of time to work on the rest of her application, Applicant B sets a score goal of 730, the class median, keeping in mind that she probably won’t bother to retake the exam if she scores 720.
+So, to be on the safe side while leaving plenty of time to work on the rest of her application, Applicant B sets a score goal of 730, the class median, keeping in mind that she probably needn’t retake the exam if she scores 720.

 How Hard Is It to Get into Yale Business School?